 Live project will be taken during II, III and V semester.
+Students will work on one more live project pertaining to their chosen domain.
 After semester IV, students are directed to prepare one summer internship project on the basis of internship which is scheduled for 6-8 weeks.
-Each student shall undertake a project to be pursued by him/her under the supervision of Internal Faculty to be appointed by Head of Department.
+Each studentshall undertake a project to be pursued by him/her under the supervision of Internal Facultyto be appointed by Head of Department.
 Project should be based on Primary data and in case of secondary data quality of project should be justified by supervisor.
 Title of the project and name of supervisor should be approved by the Head of department.
 The Project report will be submitted at least two weeks prior to the commencement of end term examination of Vth semester.
 The Project Report will carry 100 marks.
 It shall be evaluated for 60% as formative evaluation and 40% End semester evaluation.